 Traditional Food

 Fish and chips: A favourite with both the British and the tourists.
-A widely known dish which isn’t considered so much a home food as it is a street food.
+A widely known dish that isn’t considered so much a home food as it is a street food.
 Large fish fillets, usually cod, are dipped in batter and fried.
 They are served with fried potatoes and tartar sauce or vinegar.
 The menu is full of different sauces with which you can accompany the fish.

-English Breakfast: Another very well known dish is the English Breakfast.
+English Breakfast: Another very well-known dish is the English Breakfast.
 It is delicious, nutritious, and really a powerful start to the day.
-The classical version has bacon, sausages poached or fried eggs, mushrooms and baked tomatoes or baked beans in tomato sauce.
-Other versions include fried bread, jam and one’s favourite tea.
+The classical version has bacon, sausages, poached or fried eggs, mushrooms, and baked tomatoes or baked beans in tomato sauce.
+Other versions include fried bread, jam, and one’s favourite tea.
 It is as enjoyable as it sounds and gives you energy for the entire day.
 In fact, you might not find it necessary to have another meal for the rest of the day.
-Of course, if you are not going beagle hunting, or doing a hard day’s work, this breakfast might be a bit too much for your stomach.
+Of course, if you are not going beagle hunting or doing a hard day’s work, this breakfast might be a bit too much for your stomach.

 Trifle: One of the more popular English desserts.
 Made with rich, fresh cream, fresh fruit, and cake as a base.
 These ingredients are layered one on top of the other.
 The taste is topped with an accompanying wine or liquor.